 The little things one person does truly can make a big difference.
-Environmental concerns and society’s demands can be overwhelming, but you have the power to make the world a better place!
+Being environmentally conscious in a mass-produced society can be overwhelming, but you have the power to make the world a better place!

-The directory on this website contains resources to help you make the most of the things you no longer need, whether it’s through selling, recycling, or donating.
+The directory on this website contains resources to help you make the most of the things you no longer need through selling, recycling, or donating.
 By taking the time to distribute this stuff to the right place, you’re keeping it out of the landfill, giving it new life, and maybe making some money in the process.

-Living simply means that you’re making a conscious decision to simplify your life perhaps for economic benefits, the future of our planet, or the sake of your sanity.
-May the tips here help you live lightly so your legacy won’t be defined by what you leave in a landfill.
+Living lightly means that you’re making a conscious decision to simplify your life so your legacy won’t be defined by what you leave in a landfill.

-My renewed interest in minimalism developed out of necessity as me, my husband, and our two growing children lived in our small starter house for 15 years without a garage or attic.
-I had to get creative to combat clutter and keep our stuff straight.
-Even after moving to a larger house, I strive to be minimal because there are many benefits to this lifestyle.
+My minimalist nature came in handy in my adult years as my husband and I lived in our small starter house with two growing children for 15 years without a garage or attic.
+I had to get creative to combat clutter.
+Now after moving to a larger house, I strive to be minimal because of the many benefits.

-Professionally, I have worked as an editor for a book publishing company and government agency, helping people organize their writing.
-I manage the administration and marketing of my husband’s martial arts academy, and have a master’s degree in mass media communications.
+Professionally, I have worked as an editor for a book publishing company and government agency, helping people organize their writing, and have a master’s degree in mass media communications.

-I live in a small town where living green and recycling can be a challenge.
-According to many standards, I wouldn’t be considered a minimalist, but I appreciate the lifestyle and am working toward it.
-My hope is to provide inspiration and information to help reduce your carbon footprint and keep your life simplified.
+I live in a small town where being green and recycling can be a challenge.
+I have a long way to go to achieve the clutter and waste-free life of others that inspire me, but I appreciate the lifestyle and am working toward it.
+My hope is to provide inspiration to help reduce your carbon footprint and keep your life simplified.